LambdaEngineer/nes-soundfont/readme.md

 # NES soundfont for MIDIs.
-**not mine, i dont know extactly where i found it but it can be used for changed or any nostalgic 8-bit music if you dont want to use famitracker**
+**not mine, i dont know extactly where i found it but it can be used for Changed or any nostalgic 8-bit music if you dont want to use famitracker** this is the unoffical soundfont of the Ricoh 2A03 which was used in the Nintendo Entertainment System.